Chamber Advocacy: Legislative Update and Action Items

 Chamber Members –

 As part of our ongoing mission of Building Business, Building Community, the Chamber is constantly engaging with our state legislature as they work through the 2021 Legislative Session.
-The following is a list of bills and subjects we are closely monitoring and/or have taken action regarding:
+The following is a list of bills and subjects we are closely monitoring and/or recommending action regarding.

 Legislative Action Items: